AntiSults/social-network/README.md

 ### SO FAR IMPLEMENTED

-Front end sends registration form to backend
+Front end sends registration form to backend, including avatar
+Also creates a randomly named image file in the /public/uploads directory Early implementation of migrating sql tables

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).